LucasMMBB/ochat/README.md

 * **Maoxu Liu** - *Initial work* - [LucasMMBB](https://github.com/LucasMMBB)

-See also the author's website [Maoxu Liu](https://welcometolucs.com) who participated in this project.
+See also the author's website [Maoxu Liu](http://welcometolucs.com) to explore more about maoxu.

 ## License